 (IV) Rehabilitation unit; or

-(V) Facility providing treatment for persons suffering from mental diseases or disorders or care for the aged or substance abusers.
+(V) Facility providing care or treatment for persons suffering from mental disorders ,who are aged or who have a substance use-related disorder.

 (3) The following minimum benefits standards apply to non-cancer coverages:

-(a) Coverage for each insured person for a specifically named disease (or diseases) with a deductible amount not in excess of [$250] and an overall aggregate benefit limit of no less than [$10,000] and a benefit period of not less than [two (2) years] for at least the following incurred expenses:
+(a) Coverage for each insured person for a specifically named disease (or diseases) with a deductible amount not in excess of $[X] and an overall aggregate benefit limit of no less than $[X] and a benefit period of not less than [two (2) years] for at least the following incurred expenses:

 (i) Hospital room and board and any other hospital furnished medical services or supplies;

-(ii) Treatment by a legally qualified physician or surgeon;
+(ii) Treatment by a licensed physician, surgeon, or other health care professional acting within the scope of their license;

+Drafting Note: States should review their laws and regulations to determine whether to use the word “acting” or “performing” in Paragraph (3)(a)(ii) above.
+Some states use the word “acting,” while others use the word “performing.”

-(iii) Private duty services of a registered nurse (R.N.);
+(iii) Private duty services of a licensed nurse;

-(iv) X-ray, radium and other therapy procedures used in diagnosis and treatment;
+(iv) Tests, procedures, and other medical services and supplies used in diagnosis and treatment;

-(v) Professional ambulance for local service to or from a local hospital;
+(v) Professional ambulance for service to or from a hospital nearest able to appropriately treat the condition;

 (vi) Blood transfusions, including expense incurred for blood donors;